Z-ANESaber/Far-Craft-illager-s-Battlegrounds/README.md

 - [Very Many Players](https://modrinth.com/mod/vmp-fabric) (Improves server performance at high playercounts)
 - [ThreadTweak](https://modrinth.com/mod/threadtweak) (Improves CPU threading to improve performance)
 - [Fast IP Ping](https://modrinth.com/mod/fast-ip-ping) (Decreases the time it takes for servers to load in the server list.)
-- [Simple Voice Chat](https://modrinth.com/plugin/simple-voice-chat) (Adds a proximity chat with Sound Physics Remastered support (reverb in caves, muffled sounds through blocks, etc.))
-- [Simple Voice Radio](https://modrinth.com/mod/simple-voice-radio) (Adds a radio to talk to other players from a distance.)
-- [Xaero's World Map](https://modrinth.com/mod/xaeros-world-map) (Press M to view a map of the parts of the world you have loaded, add markers and more.)
 - [Cull Leaves](https://modrinth.com/mod/cull-leaves) (Adds culling to leaf blocks.
 Resulting in big performance boost.)
 - [Fadeless](https://modrinth.com/mod/fadeless) (Remove fade out animations.)
 - [Exordium](https://modrinth.com/mod/exordium) (Render the GUI and screens at a lower framerate to improve performance of everything else)